-Strategic communication ensures that everyone who is involved in the transition will receive the right information at the right time.
-Because hospitals have a wide range of audiences – from hospital leadership, to managers, nurses, frontline staff and more – tailored messages to each group ensures each everyone feels seen and fully understands all expectations.
-A frontline foodservice worker, for example has different communication needs than a nurse at your hospital.
-Both parties are impacted by the transition, but in different ways.
+In the same way that effective communication helps build healthy relationships, communication during a support services transition can help build the foundation for a healthy partnership.
+Support service transitions require strategic communication tailored to the audience, the situation, and the objectives of the transition.
+Strategic communication ensures that everyone involved in the transition will receive the right information at the right time.
+Hospitals have a wide range of audiences, including hospital leadership, managers, nurses, frontline staff, patients, community members, and countless others.
+Tailored messages to each group ensure everyone feels seen and fully understands all expectations.
+A frontline food service worker, for example, has different information needs than a nurse at your hospital.
+Both parties are impacted by the transition but in different ways.

-When Compass One transitions hospitals to our services, we bring in a team dedicated to communication; collaboration between our communications team and our new client's communication team helps to keep messaging clear, tight, and in line with the culture of each transitioning facility.
+When Compass One transitions hospitals to our services, we bring in a team dedicated to communication; this collaboration between our communications team and our new client's communication team helps to keep messaging clear, tight, and in line with the culture of each transitioning facility.

-Compass One dedicates a Project Manager for transitions which takes the burden of daily transition tasks off the operational leads and so they can be more hands-on at the transitioning hospital.
-The Project Manager can also function as the liaison between our support teams and the client's team to ensure a more streamlined communication approach.
+Transitions have a lot of moving pieces and people.
+Even though everyone works toward the same goal, striving for the same outcome isn't enough.
+A single point of contact from each side who can help drive the transition and ensure that all stakeholders remain on the same page.
+This person's job is to help hold internal and external stakeholders accountable, communicate progress updates, and identify and mitigate risk.
+At Compass One, we assign a dedicated project manager for transitions, which removes the burden of daily transition tasks from the operational leads so they can be more hands-on at the transitioning hospital.
+The project manager also functions as the liaison between our support teams and the client's team to ensure a more streamlined communication approach.
 Often referred to by our teams as “air traffic control,” the project manager role is a crucial member of the transition leadership team.

 Compass Group transitions about one billion dollars in new business each year.
 As part of Compass Group, Compass One has proven processes, templates, tools, and best practices refined from extensive healthcare transition experience.
 We've learned that using a standardized plan ensures we stick to our proven processes, while also leaving room to customize to our client's needs.
 Here are a few elements we recommend having in your transition plan: